theoh-io/ROS_Autonomous_Driving/README.md

 ```

 If we need to change some parameters of the ROS structure, we can go to [Loomo.launch](/src/loomo) inside the launch folder.

+The Autonomous System used in our work is a Loomo Segway Robot.
+It needs some specific algorithms to enable the connection with the server (ROS pipeline), presented in https://github.com/cconejob/loomo-vita-testing-app.

 Once everything is set up and adjusted to our specific context, we are ready to launch: